APCS-A-DJHS-DSHS/dhs-cs/notes/arrays.md

         chargeFee(clients[index]);
     }

 Everyone is mad and wants to withdraw their money?
-Ue a loop!
+Use a loop!

     for (int i = 0; i < clients.length; i++) {
         clients[0].withdraw(clients[0].balance());